Cloisonne Jewelry

 Firing the wire is a tedious and time-consuming process, but well worth it in the end.
 I fire each layer in a kiln at approximately 1400 degrees for about 60 seconds.

 Each enamel jewelry creation I make has a different firing time.
-The size of my custom jewelry pieces determines how long it takes to fuse the enamel.
+The size of my jewelry pieces determines how long it takes to fuse the enamel.
 Warmer colors burn easily so they demand extra attention.

 It takes many hours to form the 24K gold wire, paint the cells, and fire the piece to create the image desired.
 I pay close attention to my firing time because then I’d have to start over.
 And no one wants that!